 Unitil Power, UES and Mirant Americas Energy Marketing, LP, a subsidiary of Mirant, entered into an agreement on February 25, 2003, under which Mirant Americas Energy Marketing, LP is obligated to purchase the power supply entitlements to Unitil Power's long-term power supply portfolio and, separately, to supply the electricity necessary for UES to meet its obligations as the "provider of last resort" for its customers.
 The amount of Unitil Power's recoverable stranded costs related to that agreement, calculated on the basis of the amounts agreed to be paid by the parties under that agreement, was determined by the NHPUC to be \$57.6 million, with a recovery over approximately eight years.
 On July 14, 2003, Mirant and certain of its direct and indirect U.S. subsidiaries filed for bankruptcy under Chapter 11 of the Bankruptcy Code in the United States Bankruptcy Court for the Northern District of Texas.
 Mirant has indicated that it will continue to operate post-petition in the normal course of business and will continue to honor its obligations under its agreement with Unitil Power and UES until a decision is made by Mirant to either assume or reject that agreement.
 As of July 14, 2003, the pre-petition amount owed by Mirant under the agreement to Unitil Power was approximately \$5.3 million.
-UES and Unitil Power have elected to hold back pre-petition amounts due to Mirant totaling \$5.3 million against this amount due from Mirant, and have filed a motion in the Bankruptcy Court to compel Mirant to assume or reject the agreement by no later than December 1, 2003.
-Mirant has disputed our right to hold back such amounts but has not yet filed a response to the motion to compel it to assume or reject the agreement.
-We are currently in discussions with Mirant regarding its assumption of the agreement and the cure of its defaults under the agreement.
-There can be no assurance that such discussions will lead to Mirant's assumption of the agreement and cure of such defaults.
+UES and Unitil Power have elected to hold back pre-petition amounts due to Mirant totaling \$5.3 million against this amount due from Mirant.
+We expect that Mirant will dispute our right to hold back all or a portion of such amounts.
+In addition, Mirant may decide not to assume the agreement post-bankruptcy.
 Should Mirant and Mirant Americas Energy Marketing, LP not assume the agreement, we would sell the electricity under those power supply agreements into the New England power market on a short-term basis and would seek to resell the entire portfolio on a long-term basis.
-The actual stranded costs we would incur should Mirant not perform under the agreement would likely be different than the
+The actual stranded costs we would incur should Mirant not perform under the agreement would likely be different than the \$57.6 million which has been appr